rachelseibel/rachelseibel.github.io/_pages/cv.md

 Education
 ======
-* MSc in Mathematics of Systems, University of Warwick, 2022
+* MSc in Mathematics of Systems, University of Warwick, Coventry, United Kingdom (2022)
-* BSc in Biology, minors in Mathematics and Music, University of Richmond, 2019
+* BSc in Biology, minors in Mathematics and Music, University of Richmond, Virginia, USA (2019)

-Work experience
+Research experience
 ======
 * Summer 2015: Research Assistant
   * Github University